 - Maintain the pleasant looks of small garden areas;

 - Repaint your interior back to how it was the day you moved in;

-Many manage to develop a sustainable and healthy friendship with their landlord, but in terms of law, it is your rental agreement that will be considered as grounds of reason in case of post tenancy disputes.
+Many manage to develop a sustainable and healthy friendship with their landlord, but at the end of the day, it is your rental agreement that will be considered as grounds of reason in case of post tenancy disputes.

-An independent property inventory clerk can end up being your personal savior.
-Your property inventory reports at both beginning and end of lease will show if there is any damage or other alterations of property condition present for the period of your tenancy.
+An independent property inventory clerk can end up being your personal saviour.
+Your property inventory reports at both the beginning and end of the lease will show if there is any damage or other alterations of property condition present for the period of your tenancy.